Lit Hub Recommends: Nice White Parents, The Princess Bride LIVE, and Samantha Crain

 –John Freeman, Lit Hub Executive Editor

 Born in a county not far from Nashville, TN in the year the Civil War broke out, Callie House technically came into this world a slave.
 Perhaps even more than legal emancipation itself, her lifelong struggle for racial justice would ensure she did not leave the world as such.
 In My Face is Black is True (Vintage, 2005), Dr. Mary Frances Berry recounts the story of the washerwoman and widowed mother who would co-found the National Ex-Slave Mutual Relief, Bounty and Pension Association, an important organization in the American reparations movement that aimed to use millions of dollars in taxes on rebel cotton to pay former slaves for their plights.
-Dr. Berry, who has recently been sought out for her thoughts on the history and power of protest
+Dr. Berry, who has recently been sought out for her thoughts on the history and power of protest, reminds me how joyful it can be to read public-facing histories that pay equal attention to narrative style and scholarly rigor.

 –Aaron Robertson, Lit Hub Assistant Editor